DNACENSolutions/dnac_ansible_workflows/workflows/sda_fabric_sites_zones_playbook_config_generator/README.md

 ## Overview

-The Brownfield SDA Fabric Sites and Zones Configuration Generator automates the creation of YAML playbook configurations for existing fabric sites and zones deployed in Cisco Catalyst Center.
+The SDA Fabric Sites and Zones playbook Configuration Generator automates the creation of YAML playbook configurations for existing fabric sites and zones deployed in Cisco Catalyst Center.
 This tool reduces the effort required to manually create Ansible playbooks by programmatically generating configurations from existing infrastructure.

 ---